Learn Types of Loans and their Importance to Lenders

 Home Equity Loans

 Loan lengths vary from 5 to 30 years depending on the loan amount, and APRs are commonly in the 4% to 8% range.
-A decent credit score of almost 700 is preferred, but there's always the house that can be foreclosed if there are any issues with repayment.
+A decent credit score of almost 700 is preferred, but there's always the house that can be foreclosed if there are any repayment issues.

 Payday Loans